geooooo/python-gui-learn/README.md

-# Эксперименты с GUI библиотеками на Python
+# Experiment with GUI for Python